kubevirt/user-guide/docs/compute/live_migration.md

 Depending on the type, the live migration process will copy virtual machine memory pages and disk blocks to the destination.
-During this process non-locked pages and blocks are being copied and become free for the instance to use again.
+During this process non-locked pages and blocks are copied and become free for the instance to use again.
 To achieve a successful migration, it is assumed that the instance will write to the free pages and blocks (pollute the pages) at a lower rate than these are being copied.